therapist-app/therapist-app/README.md

 - Do a force push of your branch `git push -f`
 - Now the conflicts should be solved and you can merge your branch into main through Github (with the option "Squash and merge")

-## How to update the production branch:
+## How to update the production branch

 `git push --force origin main:production`